deliveroo/deliveroo.engineering/_guidelines/01-naming-things.md

 each app is backed by exactly one repo.

 Recommendation: App names should be exactly `roo-{repo}-{env}`, with the `roo-` prefix optional if unambigous.

-Examples: `restaurant-portal-staging`, `rooit-production` (with the caveat that DNS places a 32-character limit on domain name parts).
+Examples: `restaurant-portal-staging`, `roo-it-production` (with the caveat that DNS places a 32-character limit on domain name parts).